 This recipe is actually the first Irish soda bread recipe that I have ever tried and the only one that I have ever used.
 I have to admit, I had never made Irish soda bread until March of this year.
 Why?
 Because I’m not Irish, and because my mom decided that we were going to celebrate Saint Patrick’s day with my step-dad’s family (who all happen to be Irish).

 I thought that day would be a big mistake since I had to slave in the kitchen to make several loaves of Irish soda bread because my mother says that she doesn’t bake.
 Just like my aunt says that she doesn’t cook.
 Now, I need an excuse! …Can’t use cooking or baking, though.
 I’ve got it.
 I don’t speak English.
-I could totally pass for half Chinese and half Indian!
-Heck, my grandmother’s cousin thought that I was half Chinese because… Well, I am not even going to get into it.

 So, I am going to stop writing so much and just get straight to the recipe: